WissamAntoun/CamemBERTa/README.md

 - Training with TPU runs but is super slow, check this issue for more info https://github.com/huggingface/transformers/issues/18239.
 (Also you will have to manually disable some logging lines since they cause some issues with the TPU).

-- You can also check the [NVidia BERT TF2](https://github.com/NVIDIA/DeepLearningExamples/blob/master/TensorFlow2/LanguageModeling/BERT) repository for more advanced ways to run the pretraining.

 - The repo also support training with MLM or ELECTRA, with DebertaV2 and RoBERTa.
-The pretraining code could be improved to support other models, by doing some abstractions to make it easier to add support for other models, but I didn't do that yet
+The pretraining code could be improved to support other models, by doing some abstractions to make it easier to add support for other models.

 - Training (finetuning) DeBERTa V2 is ~30% slower than RoBERTa or BERT models even with XLA and FP16.